 Randy L. and Melvin R. Berlin Family Lectures 2021

-Acclaimed tenor Ian Bostridge looks at how classical music can express the inexpressible: the nature of existence; the fluidity of identity; the inevitability of death.
-Through three Berlin Family Lectures focused on “Musical Identities,” Bostridge sets out to explore and evaluate some of the works at the very center of the classical vocal repertoire, asking how they construct identities—historically, poetically, and musically.
+During three lectures focused on “Musical Identities,” for the Berlin Family Lectures 2021, Bostridge explored and evaluated some of the works at the very center of the classical vocal repertoire, asking how they construct identities—historically, poetically, and musically.

-Classical music offers a fluid and complex perspective on identity.
-This lecture will focus on three vocal works from disparate eras, which explore and use identity in different ways:
+His first lecture, “Identity in Performance,” focused on three vocal works from disparate eras, which explore and use identity in different ways.

 - Monteverdi's Renaissance work for narrator and instrumental ensemble, Il Combattimento di Tancredi e Clorinda (the battle between Tancred and Clorinda);